 - A. Orientation Status: Orientation status is fully addressed in Section 4. - B. Regular Full-Time Status: Employees who have completed their orientation period and who are scheduled to work a minimum of 30 hours per week are considered regular full-time employees and are eligible for full employee benefits. - C. Regular Part-Time Status: Employees who have completed their orientation period and who are scheduled to work less than 30 hours per week are considered regular part-time employees.
-Employees who are scheduled to work from 12 hours, but less than 30 hours are eligible for employee benefits as described in Section 8.
+Employees who are scheduled to work at least 22.5 hours per week, but less than 30 hours per week will be eligible for the accrual of annual and sick leave benefits as well as holiday pay as described in Section 8.
+Employees who are scheduled to work at least 12 hours or more per week will only be eligible for holiday pay if in active paid status.
 Employees who are scheduled to work less than 12 hours per week are not eligible for benefits.
-All employees are eligible to participate in the 401(k)-retirement savings plan subject to specific plan terms and conditions.
+All employees, regardless of the number of hours worked, are eligible to participate in the 401(k)-retirement savings plan, subject to specific plan terms and conditions.